Ascension grand jury quickly indicts Matthew Mire less than a week after arrest in deadly crime spree

 A grand jury at the courthouse in Gonzales indicted Mire in Ascension Parish on charges of murder, attempted murder, home invasion, illegal use of a weapon, having stolen things, flight from an officer and attempted armed robbery.

-Mire's bond was set at $1,000,000 in Ascension Parish, but he is being held without bond in the murder charge.
-In East Baton Rouge, a judge previously denied bond.
+Mire's bond was set at $1 million for some of the charges in Ascension Parish, but he is being held without bond on the murder charge there.

+An East Baton Rouge Parish judge previously denied bond on East Baton Rouge charges.

 Trending News